 It has been said that as terminals continue to grow to accommodate bigger ships, terminal automation inevitably follows; and terminals certainly have grown.
 As of 2016, twenty of the world's largest ports were capable of serving 20,000 TEU mega ships.
 It is no surprise to see automated ports like Rotterdam on that list.
 Failing to expand and accommodate vessels in this class creates concerns from ports regarding their ability to compete in the future.
 However, the infrastructure and equipment required to unload and load mega ships in a timely fashion is astonishing.
 Without quick port turnarounds, mega ships are left sitting unproductive, something that their owners don’t want.
 Ports are feeling the pressure from shipping companies to be as efficient as possible with these mega ships, hence the recent regeneration of interest in automation.

 Automation promises to deliver unmatched productivity.
 It also promises to do so at a lower cost compared to conventional systems.
 The investment costs are measured in the hundreds of millions of dollars, and implementation at brownfield terminals is challenging at best.
 Despite these challenges, ports around the world are building strong ROI arguments that justify these complex projects.

 Flexibility to market conditions is driving automation.

-A final important factor to consider around automation is the cost of market downturns and the flexibility needed to effectively respond to them; a topic we discussed earlier this year.
+A final important factor to consider around automation is the cost of market downturns and the flexibility needed to effectively respond to them.
 As the shipping industry cycles through its natural peaks and troughs, the flow on effect to container terminals can't be ignored.
 That said, the case for automation can be argued against and for during downturn periods.
 It might go something like this:

 Arguments Against Automation - volumes are low; we can't justify the spending.
 Or, the increased OPEX costs of new equipment detracts from our ability to remain flexible in all market conditions.